 - Avoid sharing food from the table with your pup.
 Even though many “human” foods are fine for dogs to eat, some aren’t, and they can be the source of digestive distress that can be unpleasant for both of you.
 Sharing your food with your pet can make it hard to ensure correct nutrient ratios and calories per day, and can encourage unwelcome intrusions on your own mealtime.

 - Many pit bulls are food fanatics.
 Keep treats special, and useful as training incentives, by not overfeeding them.
 Keep extras to no more than 10% of daily calories, and lean to single-ingredient options like veggies and the occasional fruit.
+It’s important to feed any dog the right amount of food each day to maintain a healthy weight—all of which is made easier with fresh food that’s pre-portioned just for their particular needs.

 When it comes to dog food, the best choice for pit bulls—and any dog breed— is high-quality, well-balanced, and made from fresh ingredients.